 The Future of America's Economy is in the Hands of Self-Service Technology

 So much of what is emerging from the tech world right now is supporting self-service technology options for consumers to be able to 'get stuff done in ways that would have before always meant speaking with another human being.
 This isn’t just AI, airport-style kiosk computers, and chatbots (though it does contain all three); this is self-service technology where organizations have worked to construct automation layers into their business so that self-service ‘tickets’ for IT can be executed without a service agent needing to actually engage, or show up at a user’s desk.
-Self-Service Technology and kiosk software It is also the extended use of AI to ‘talk’ to humans, the capability for social media platforms to communicate with you on increasingly direct (but fundamentally automated) interactions... and for IT systems to remind you to be at the dentist by text message and so on.
+It is also the extended use of AI to ‘talk’ to humans, the capability for social media platforms to communicate with you on increasingly direct (but fundamentally automated) interactions... and for IT systems to remind you to be at the dentist by text message and so on.
 Of course, not all self-service technology examples have a place in every business.
 That said, every public-facing sector of the economy has found numerous uses for the sort of self-service technology you will see listed below.
 If you want to find out more about the sort of modernization that is going on in the field of self-service and automation, then read on.

 Automated Service